Aliases for PSMD9 Gene

 GeneCards Summary for PSMD9 Gene

 PSMD9 (Proteasome 26S Subunit, Non-ATPase 9) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
 GO annotations related to this gene include transcription coactivator activity and bHLH transcription factor binding.
 An important paralog of this gene is ENSG00000256950.

 UniProtKB/Swiss-Prot for PSMD9 Gene